AnthonySteele/anthonysteele.github.io/PullRequestWorkflow.md

 This all supposes that code has an owner.
 If you don't have such ownership, i.e. nothing but feature teams, you are going to have a bad time in the long run because of this lack of ownership.

+## Practices with PRs

+If you are going to use PRs, consider these guidelines to make the experience less painful:

+* Extra process that you use but do not need is counter-productive: it causes extra cognitive load, extra work, slower delivery and can even cause errors.
+Ask yourself if you really need it.

+* The PR workflow is most appropriate with public Open-Source where anyone can view and submit a PR, but only a few can write to the master branch.
+It is fairly appropriate for "internal open source" or "shared code" that lives within your organisation but is worked on and used by a large number of teams, it is possibly appropriate when you have a remote team who are also working on a codebase, and it is least appropriate for a co-located team who own a codebase and are the main committers.

+* Make PRs are short-lived as possible.
+Try not to have lots of outstanding PRs.
+A long queue of old PRs is a warning sign.

+* It is up to the PR author to keep the PR up to date with the `master` branch  by merging or rebasing and fixing merge conflicts.

+* It is up to the PR author to follow  up with the owners if their PR has not been reviewed or merged, to make changes as requested, and to explain why it is needed or to close it if it is no longer needed.

+* It is up to the repo owners to review PRs and merge the good ones, and ask for clarification and offer suggestions; or close the ones that are not good.
+Do not let an unmanageable PR backlog build up.

+* Merge the oldest good PRs first, as a general rule.
+This has several benefits: PRs are merged in a predictable order, not as favours.
+And it reduces merge conflicts or at least makes them the responsibility of the person who opens a new PR when they can see that a existing PR will conflict.

+* If a PR is obsoleted by other commits that make some of the same changes or otherwise fix the same problem, then anyone should close it.
+The author can assess against the current master if there are any remaining parts that are worth extracting as a new PR.

+* Consider your release process.
+Does merging four PRs mean four separate deployments to production?
+How long does each take?
+Can and should you group PRs in one deployment, and does this depend on if they are mjor or minor changes such as writing docs in the `Readme` file or renaming a variable.
+Where is the bottleneck in the system?

+* Consider your testing process.
+Running unit tests against PRs as well as on master can be very useful (but is not in itself Continuous Integration).
+How long does this take, and is it a bottleneck?